Left-libertarianism

 Left-libertarianism, also known as left-wing libertarianism, is a political philosophy and type of libertarianism that stresses both individual freedom and social equality.
 Left-libertarianism represents several related yet distinct approaches to political and social theory.
 Its classical usage refers to anti-authoritarian varieties of left-wing politics such as anarchism, especially social anarchism.

 While right-libertarianism is widely seen as synonymous with libertarianism in the United States, left-libertarianism is the predominant form of libertarianism in Europe.
-In the United States, left-libertarianism is the term used for the left wing of the American libertarian movement, including the political positions associated with academic philosophers Hillel Steiner, Philippe Van Parijs, and Peter Vallentyne that combine self-ownership with an egalitarian approach to natural resources.
+While left-libertarianism is used to refer to libertarian socialism, in the United States, left-libertarianism is also used as a term used for the left wing of the American libertarian movement, including the political positions associated with academic philosophers Hillel Steiner, Philippe Van Parijs, and Peter Vallentyne that combine self-ownership with an egalitarian approach to natural resources and market anarchists such as Samuel Edward Konkin III and Roderick T. Long.
 Although libertarianism in the United States has become associated with classical liberalism and minarchism, with right-libertarianism being more known than left-libertarianism, political usage of the term libertarianism until then was associated exclusively with anti-capitalism, libertarian socialism, and social anarchism; in most parts of the world, such an association still predominates.

 While all libertarians begin with a conception of personal autonomy from which they argue in favor of civil liberties and a reduction or elimination of the state, left-libertarianism encompasses those libertarian beliefs that claim the Earth's natural resources belong to everyone in an egalitarian manner, either unowned or owned collectively.
-Like other forms of libertarianism, left-libertarian views on the state usually range from minarchism, which argues for a decentralised and limited government, to anarchism, which advocates for the state to be abolished entirely.
+Left-libertarian views on the state usually range from support for a decentralised, participatory and limited government, to anarchism, which advocates for the government-like structures to be abolished entirely.